-- If the complaint cannot be resolved on an informal basis, then the parents should put their complaint in writing to the Head Teacher.
+Method for Making a Complaint Stage 1 - Informal Resolution It is hoped that most complaints and concerns will be resolved quickly and informally.
+If parents have a complaint, they should contact the Head Teacher.
+In many cases the matter will be resolved immediately.
+Complaints made directly to the Head Teacher will usually be referred to the relevant staff member unless the Head Teacher deems it appropriate to deal with the matter personally.
+The Head Teacher will keep an electronic or written record of all concerns and complaints and the date on which they were received.
+Should the matter not be resolved within five working days or in the event that the relevant staff member, Head Teacher or parent fails to reach a satisfactory resolution then parents will be advised to proceed with their complaint in accordance with Stage 2 of this procedure.
+Stage 2 - Formal Resolution If the complaint cannot be resolved on an informal basis, then the parents should put their complaint in writing to the Head Teacher.
 The Head Teacher will decide, after considering the complaint, the appropriate course of action to take.
 In most cases, the Head Teacher will meet the parents concerned, normally within five days of receiving the complaint, to discuss the matter.
-If possible, a resolution will be reached at this stage. - It may be necessary for the Head Teacher to carry out further investigations.
+If possible, a resolution will be reached at this stage.
+It may be necessary for the Head Teacher to carry out further investigations.
 The Head teacher will aim to conclude the investigations within seven days.
-The Head Teacher will keep written records of all meetings and interviews held in relation to the complaint. - Once the Head Teacher is satisfied that, so far as is practicable, all of the relevant facts have been established, a decision will be made and parents will be informed of this decision in writing.
-The Head Teacher will also give reasons for the decision made. - Should a parent or guardian have a complaint about the Head Teacher, an approach should first be made to Independent Schools Association, ISA House, 5-7 Court, Great Chesterford, Saffron Walden CB10 1PF.
-This approach should include the nature of the complaint and how the school has handled it so far. - The Head Teacher is obliged to investigate the matter, will do everything possible to resolve the issue through a dialogue with all parties. - If parents are still not satisfied with the decision, they should proceed to Stage 3 of this Procedure. - A written record is kept of all complaints - Whether they are resolved following a formal procedure or proceed to Stage 3 (a panel hearing) and - Action taken by the school as a result of these complaints, regardless of whether they are upheld and - Correspondence, statements and records relating to individual complaints are to be kept confidential except where the Secretary of State or a Body conducting an inspection under section 108 or 109 of 2008 Act requests access to them.
+The Head Teacher will keep written records of all meetings and interviews held in relation to the complaint.
+Once the Head Teacher is satisfied that, so far as is practicable, all of the relevant facts have been established, a decision will be made and parents will be informed of this decision in writing.
+The Head Teacher, an approach should first be made to Independent Schools Association, ISA House, 5-7 Court, Great Chesterford, Saffron Walden CB10 1PF.
+This approach should include the nature of the complaint and how the school has handled it so far.
+The Head Teacher is obliged to investigate the matter, will do everything possible to resolve the issue through a dialogue with all parties.
+If parents are still not satisfied with the decision, they should proceed to Stage 3 (a panel hearing) and Action taken by the school as a result of these complaints, regardless of whether they are upheld and Correspondence, statements and records relating to individual complaints are to be kept confidential except where the Secretary of State or a Body conducting an inspection under section 108 or 109 of 2008 Act requests access to them.